-If you head to the pet store to purchase a hamster, you’re likely to notice that there’s an enclosure packed with these little rodents.
-They’re all living together in a tiny little space, running all over each other, but none of them are getting injured.
+If you head to the pet store to adopt a hamster, you’re likely to notice that there’s an enclosure packed with these little rodents.
 This might make you falsely believe that keeping hamsters together is a perfectly safe choice.
 After all, if the pet store does it, it must be safe, right?

 Unfortunately, that sort of thinking doesn’t get you very far with hamsters.
 In truth, hamsters are rather solitary creatures.
 While a few rare types of hamsters can cohabitate, most of the time, keeping several together will spell disaster.
 Hamsters prefer to live by themselves and can even become very violent when forced to share a space with other hamsters.